sebinsua/express-keenio/README.md

 Getting Started
 ---------------

-Install it from the command line with:
+[Sign up to Keen IO here.](https://keen.io/signup) And then install the package from the command line with:

 ```shell
 $ npm install express-keenio